 And things that go bump in the night

 Although first recorded in The Cornish and West Country Litany, 1926, this prayer of protection may go back centuries.

 Five Important Tips To Protect Yourself from Vampires, Witches, Ghosts, Werewolves and Zombies

-- Ghosts are abundant on Halloween, and just because the kid next door comes over wearing a sheet, don’t think that every shapeless white apparition you see is harmless!
+- Ghosts are abundant on Halloween, and just because the kid next door comes over wearing a sheet, don’t think that every shapeless white apparition you see is harmless.
 Protect yourself from real ghosts by wearing silver and keeping a bit of salt in your pockets.
 Also, be sure to carry a brass bell and ring it often.
 That should repel ghosts and a few of the neighbors, too.
 Better safe than sorry.
-Don’t forget the 9 times trick.
-If a ghost does come close to you, walk around it nine times and it will go away.
+Don’t forget the nine times trick.
+If a ghost comes close to you, walk around it nine times and it will go away.
 In fact, if you start circling anyone you don’t want near you, they’ll probably go away, too.
 Fast!

 - Werewolves.
-Now werewolves are another story altogether.
-They can sneak up on you because during the day, they can be someone familiar and harmless looking while at night they turn into frightening werewolves.
-The most humane thing to do is to throw water on the werewolf which will turn it back into human form.
+Now, werewolves are another story altogether.
+They can sneak up on you by changing shape.
+During the day, they appear to be someone familiar and harmless.
+At night they turn into frightening werewolves.
+An easy solution to the werewolf problem is turn him back into human form by throwing water on him.
 A water pistol might not do the trick, but you can probably get one of those big soaker water guns that will just about wash that werewolf away.
 Try to do this outside, as it really messes up the living room.